JonNData/JonNData.github.io/_posts/2020-11-02-Election-Tweets.md

 `"Defunding the point.
 Trump to Biden in US election angst of US election debate if Biden wins the US election is only two weaker will go for #BidenHarris2020Lands #Trump and Joe Biden is set to New York Post want to go for a no-deal `

-Of course moderately gibberish.
+Moderately gibberish, with some ideas sprinkled in.
 I trained on 50 epochs, or rounds--more sophisticated models will run for much longer.

 Thank you for following along as I brush up on some NLP skills!